haghard/docker-compose-akka-cluster/README.md

 In particular, if we shutdown Bob while actors on Bob haven't yet replied to actors on Alice, the requests that have started on Alice won't be completed.
 The solution being is that leaving nodes should drain both incoming and outgoing channels.
 Draining of incoming(local) requests channel (what CoordinatedShutdown give you) is not enough.

+Why akka-cluster-sharding is not enough?
+The good part is that it guarantees that if a commands riches a shard region and the target sharded entity gets rebalanced or crushed, the command will be buffered and re-routed to the entity once it's available again somewhere else.
+The problem being that by the time the entity is available again, the caller may already get ask timeout, so we lose the associated response.